X

 Thomas was on track for a solid rookie season before Jacksonville’s Week 12 bye, but he made a name for himself in the final six weeks of the year.
 Thomas averaged a whopping 98.8 yards per game and scored five touchdowns in six games, winning leagues for those who took a flier on him last draft season.

 However, when you look at Jacksonville’s status, it makes so much sense.
-Point one, they were banged up.
+Point one, it was banged up.
 Targets number two and three, Christian Kirk and Evan Engram, were not playing.
-That left Brenton Strange and Parker Washington as the next best options in the passing game.
+That left Brenton Strange and Parker Washington as the next-best options in the passing game.
 Thomas sucked up all the targets in that situation.

 Point three, the Jaguars were not competitive and were losing most of those games.
 Rather than trying to chew the clock at any point, they were airing the ball out, trying to keep up.
 With a new regime and some new faces on the team, they may not constantly be behind this year, which would lead to fewer target opportunities.